One menu to control them all

 That dream being: creating a single control panel for meetings.

-What kicked this off was our design system lead Trip Carrol (He’s great - I’d say more but it would be a whole page) discussing current AX problems with the controls and their misalignment with the new global web library (which helps fix a lot of those issues).
+What kicked this off was our design system lead, Trip Carrol (He’s great - I’d say more, but it would be a whole page), discussing current AX problems with the current controls and their misalignment with the new global web library (which helps fix a lot of those issues).

 Its like noticing the fishbowl for the first time.
 We just called this normal…